How the judging works

-Judging consists of three rounds involving viewing, voting, discussion and awarding of trophies.
+Judging consists of viewing, voting, discussion and awarding of trophies.

-In the first round, judges consider and score each entry on a scale of one to nine based on whether they consider it a shortlist candidate.
-The second round is a review where judges will consider whether entries on this provisional shortlist are worthy of being shortlisted only, a possible winner or a definite winner.
-Typically, about twenty per cent of entries will make it to this stage.
+Judges consider and score each entry on a scale of one to nine based on whether they consider it a shortlist candidate.
+The jury will then review and finalise this proposed shortlist.
+Typically about twenty per cent of entries will make it to this stage.

-In the final round, guided by the Jury President, judges review and debate entries before voting on whether they consider each a gold, silver or bronze winner, or shortlist only.
+Guided by the Jury President, judges review and debate entries in the shortlist before voting on whether they consider each a Gold, Silver or Bronze winner, or Shortlist only.
 It takes a two-thirds majority vote to claim a trophy and only about 9% of entries will do so.

 After voting, results are read out and juries confirm the decisions.
 Candidates for Grand Prix, selected from among Gold winners, are also identified and further discussion follows before a last vote to determine the Grand Prix winner.
-Entries for public awareness messages, non-profit organisations and charities aren’t eligible in their category, but will be considered for the Grand Prix for Good.
+Entries for non-profit organisations and charities aren’t eligible in their award, but will be considered for the Grand Prix for Good.

 Dubai Lynx, organised and managed by Ascential plc, is a proud member of the Unstereotype Alliance.
 As such Dubai Lynx continues its mission to celebrate creativity that changes the world for the better with the introduction of updated jury guidelines for the judging process.
 The new criteria urge the jury members reviewing entries submitted into the Awards, to consider whether the work perpetuates negative stereotypes and inequalities.